AI06-LEM/my-meal/prototype_1/README.md

 To stop the server, press `Ctrl+C` (or `Cmd+C` on Mac) in the terminal where the server is running.
 The server will shut down gracefully.

-**Note:** If you're running the server in the background or need to stop it from another terminal, you can find the process ID and terminate it:
+**Note:** If you're running the server in the background or need to stop it from another terminal, you can find the process ID and terminate it.

+MacOS/Linux:
 ```bash
 # Find the process running on port 3000
 lsof -ti:3000